kuberlab/docs/docs/index.md

 ### [Optional] Cloud Account Registration

-Kuberlab provides you a shared cluster to run your applications during your trial period.
-You can also configure a local Kubernetes cluster.
+Kuberlab provides you a KuberLab shared cluster to run your applications.
+You can also configure to use your local Kubernetes cluster.
 Hence a cloud service account registration is optional.
-If you do not wish to use the shared cluster, or if your trial period is over, you will need to either configure a local cluster, or use a cloud service, and connect this to the Kuberlab service.
+If you do not wish to use the shared cluster you will need to either configure a local cluster, or use a cloud service, and connect this to the Kuberlab service.

 If you need a cloud service account to run your cluster, you can create one with the following services at their respective sites:
 Google: [https://cloud.google.com/](https://cloud.google.com/)